A. Amnon and Tamar.

 After this Absalom the son of David had a lovely sister, whose name was Tamar; and Amnon the son of David loved her.
 Amnon was so distressed over his sister Tamar that he became sick; for she was a virgin.
 And it was improper for Amnon to do anything to her.

 a.
-Absalom the son of David had a lovely sister, whose name was Tamar: This brother and sister were the children of David through David's wife named Maacah, who was the daughter of Talmai, king of Geshur (2 Samuel 3:3).
+Absalom the son of David had a lovely sister, whose name was Tamar: This brother and sister were the children of David through his wife Maacah, who was the daughter of Talmai, king of Geshur (2 Samuel 3:3).

 b.
 Amnon the son of David: Amnon was David's first born son, born from his wife Ahinoam the Jezreelitess (2 Samuel 3:2).
 Being the first born, Amnon was the crown prince - first in line for the throne of Israel.